-If the Complaint Manager advises the parties that the Complaint will be investigated, they may request the details of any Witnesses or other individuals who may be able to assist the investigator in their investigation.
+If the Complaint Manager advises the parties that the Complaint will be investigated, they may request the details of any Witnesses or other individuals who may be able to assist the investigator in their investigation, from the parties.
 The parties will provide the requested information within a reasonable time and without delay.